How To Advertise Property For Rent On Rightmove

 How much does it cost to advertise my rental on Rightmove?

 The fixed fee you pay for a “tenant-find” service provided by an online letting agent is the amount you will pay to get your rental property listed on Rightmove.
-As per the table of agents above, that can range from £0/Free to £149 (that’s based on base packages without an add-on services and products).
+As per the table of agents above, that can range from £0/Free to £149 (that’s based on packages without any additional add-on services and products).

 You don’t pay any more than the package price to be listed on Rightmove.
 That’s the beauty of using online agents, they operate on a fixed cost basis.